-The Cron Control system is monitored by a Node.js application, itself hosted on VIP Go (yes, we host Node apps too!).
+The Cron Control system is monitored by a Node.js application, itself hosted on the VIP platform (yes, we host Node apps too!).

-If any issues are detected, the VIP team is alerted and investigates the problem.
+If any issues are detected, the WordPress VIP team is alerted and investigates the problem.

 On time, every time

 Our new Cron infrastructure serves the complex and mission-critical needs of some of the most demanding enterprise applications on the web.
-Contact us to learn how you can benefit from the same peace of mind and let VIP give you the freedom you to publish.
+Contact us to learn how you can benefit from the same peace of mind and let WordPress VIP power your digital experiences.

-For existing clients, we have a separate VIP Lobby post where we take you through the steps to take advantage of our new VIP Cron infrastructure.
+For existing customers, we have a separate WordPress VIP Lobby post where we take you through the steps to take advantage of our new VIP Cron infrastructure.